artalar/reatom/docs/src/content/docs/recipes/typescript.md

 ## Reatom and Typescript

-You don't need to do anything, reatom have out of box typescript support.
-Inference works as you'd expect
+You don't need to do anything special because Reatom has out-of-the-box TypeScript support.
+Inference works as you'd expect.

 ```ts
 // AtomMut<number>